 Follow Seat Belt Laws on Every Ride

 Teens, as both passengers and drivers, have the lowest rate of seat belt use of any age group, according to the Centers for Disease Control and Prevention (CDC), and the consequences are deadly.
-In 2015 more than half of teens that died in crashes were not wearing a seat belt.
+In 2017 47 percent of teens that died in crashes were not wearing a seat belt.
 New York was the first state to enact seat belt laws in 1984, and many states soon followed.
 By 1996, every state, with the exception of New Hampshire, had mandatory seat belt laws covering drivers and front-seat occupants.

 Seat belt laws vary by state, including their severity.
 Primary enforcement seat belt laws allow law enforcement officials to stop a vehicle and issue a citation strictly for not wearing a seat belt.
 Secondary seat belt laws allow law enforcement officials to only issue a citation if the vehicle is stopped for another violation.